-Koshoy Korgon settlement
+Koshoy Korgon museum

 Legend says that Koshoy was one of the closest fighters of the hero Manas.
 An enthusiastic friend and uncle, Manas’s chief adviser and leader of the Katagan clan.
 He lived around the 7th-8th centuries and in all versions of the epic was the wisest and just old man who could сonfront Manas.
 He was tall, well-shaped by his age, but a bit overweight, strong and courageous, wore a long grey beard and mustache and shaved his head.
 Koshoy first met with Manas when he was 80 years old.

-However, At Bashi was captured and destroyed by the Mongol attackers not so long afterwards.
-The history is silent about the circumstances of the final fall of the stronghold but exactly one hundred years later, according to some unconfirmed reports, the city was again rebuilt by Amir Temur (Tamerlane (1336-1405) – the great Central Asian (Uzbek) ruler, commander and conqueror) and served as a transshipment point for his army in campaigns to the East.
+However, At Bashi (Koshoi Korgon) was finally captured and destroyed by the Mongol attackers not so long afterwards.
+The history is silent about the circumstances of the final fall of the stronghold but according to some unconfirmed reports, exactly one hundred years later, the city was again rebuilt by Amir Temur (Tamerlane (1336-1405) – the great Central Asian (Uzbek) ruler, commander and conqueror) and served as a transshipment point for his army in campaigns to the east against China.

-How to reach Koshoy Korgon
+Travel to Koshoy Korgon